Sources of good nutrition information and healthy recipes

 - The USDA Mixing Bowl includes recipes in English and Spanish, cookbooks - including a tool to build your own cookbook, and will soon feature a menu builder component.

-- The Food$ense program at Utah State University Extension provides information, recipes and resources to help busy families plan, shop, and cook healthy meals.
+- The Food$ense program at Utah State University Extension provides information, recipes, a cookbook and resources to help busy families plan, shop, and cook healthy meals.

 - Washington State University Nutrition Program has a set of healthy recipes for families, including kid-friendly and thrifty choices.
 Available in English and Spanish.